skippyr/becho/PLANNING.md

 ### Left And Right Indentation

+You can use:
-The flag `--left-indentation` can be used to defined a string that will be placed in the start of every line of the text.
-A similar flag, `--right-indentation`, will do the same, but for the end of every line instead.
++ the flag `-l` or `--left-indentation` to defined a string that will be used in the start of every line of the text.
++ the flag `-r` or `--right-indentation`, to do the same, but for the end of every line instead.

 Those flags can be used to indent the text or put a symbol in the start of every line.

 As an example, consider a file `foo.txt` that contains the following text inside of it: